Duct Tape and Dreams

 Duct Tape and Dreams is a hands-on mentoring and capacity building programme for emerging artistic collectives.
 It brings young and committed creatives on a nine-month developmental journey, providing them with necessary tools and expertise to build a sustainable future in the independent cultural sector.

-All participants will get a tailored expert coaching throughout the whole programme and access to our capacity building activities, an opportunity to peer learn and attend TEH conference in Leipzig with 350+ creatives and a chance to win a money prize through our newly initiated award: The Philippe Grombeer Award of 5000 euro.
+All participants will get a tailored expert coaching throughout the whole programme and access to our capacity building activities, an opportunity to peer learn and attend a TEH meeting with 350+ creatives and a chance to win a 5000-euro prize through The Philippe Grombeer Award.

 - A tailored coaching from a peer organisation who has gone through the same process in the past and has similar interest